jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 When the sun is visible and you're at least a few degrees of latitude away from the sun's path, the hour hand of an analog watch comes in handy as a compass.
 It follows the actual path of the sun pretty closely, so you can use it to find directions within 4° regardless of the date and your latitude.

-(That's the theory, anyway, but I see up to 17° in practice.
-Still workin' out why.)
+That's the theory, anyway, but I see up to 17° in practice.
+Still workin' out why.
+{:.tangent}

 A sundial likewise tracks the passage of time within 16 minutes, which is equivalent to 4° of apparent angular movement of the sun.
 That error is due to